 Any merchant who accepts credit cards complies with this level.
 It functions as a normal credit card and is authorized and associated with normal transaction data.

 Additional data regarding the actual sales such as tax, customer code, purchase number, invoice number etc. is captured at the point of sale.
 Most of the time it is combined with the merchants’ information such as Tax ID number, state and postal code data.

-Significant additional information on the actual product or service is shared such as line items, product codes, item description, unit price and quantities as well as shipping postal code data are needed in addition to the Level 2 requirements.
+Significant additional information on the actual product or service is shared.
+Data points such as line items, product codes, item description, unit price and quantities as well as shipping postal code data are added to the information provided at Level 2.